DerekSchwantner/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+ANSWER: The forEach method doesn’t return anything (undefined).
+It just calls a function on each element in the array.
+This method is allowed to change the source array.
+For the map method, it also calls a function on every element in the array but it returns a new Array of the same size without mutating the source array.

 2. What is the difference between a function and a method?